Perfume that doesn’t last long – WHAT A DRAG!

 Actually, if you shop by price, you could miss out on some amazing top-quality, long lasting perfumes — like DOSSIER’s entire line.

 We at Dossier understand people want perfumes to last all day or smell lighter, that is why we make EDT and EDP blends.
 We also only use the best ingredients possible, sourced from the same place as your favorite designer brand – Grasse, France.
 And all of our blends are developed to last well into the day!

-Or, for a light perfume that will stay all day but not overpower, we suggest you try Dossier’s Fresh 1 for men – Inspired by Armani’s Acqua Di Gio.
+Or, for a light perfume that will stay all day but not overpower, we suggest you try Dossier’s Aquatic Lime for men – Inspired by Armani’s Acqua Di Gio.

 With so many scents to choose from, Dossier wants to help you find the best perfume to suit your style and personality, take our perfume quiz now and find out your perfect blend!